 But how does it feel being there?
 And why does it hold such a special place in the hearts of people who follow their passions and their teams to Wales’ national stadium?

-Principality Stadium, the National Stadium of Wales in the heart of Cardiff is a stadium that captivates an entire population, making us believe.
+Principality Stadium, the National Stadium of Wales in the heart of Cardiff, is a stadium that captivates an entire population, making us believe.
 It represents Wales’ collective spirit, and reminds us what we can achieve when we come together.
-Unquestionably, it is the country's most important and iconic building, a symbol of 21st century Wales and part of what they called 'Cool Cymru'.
+Unquestionably, it is one of the country's most important and iconic buildings, a symbol of 21st century Wales and part of what they called 'Cool Cymru'.

 It’s our stadium, our coliseum and for many of us here in Wales, a place of worship.
 Supporters travel from all four corners of the country to see their heroes in the flesh and to feel the warmth of the flames on their painted faces.

-It’s a modern day pilgrimage, the chance to hear the roar of the crowd singing 'Gwlad, Gwlad!' ('Country, Country!')
+It’s a modern day pilgrimage, the chance to hear the roar of the crowd singing 'Gwlad, Gwlad!' ('Country, Country!') in the National anthem.
 This is one of the legendary wonders of Wales.

 74, 500 voices and one glorious sound.